danielvm-git/binance-trading-robot/README.md

 #### Downloaded the original code
 Cloned @amfchef bot at https://github.com/amfchef/binance-trading-bot Great job guy, the code is amazing
 #### Moved the files
-Moved original files and replace the ones on your tutorial exercise.
+Moved original files and replace the ones on my the application I built watching the video.
 #### Created the Docker
 created docker file like you see on the video then you add this to the RUN line:
 python-binance binance Werkzeug google-cloud google-cloud-bigquery google-cloud-secret-manager firebase-admin pandas pyarrow